 Presenting the Peleset

-Where does the confidence in a late-second-millennium arrival of the Philistines come from?
+First: Where does the confidence in a late-second-millennium arrival of the Philistines come from?

 The earliest archaeological records of the Philistines are found in Egyptian inscriptions, particularly those of Ramesses iii.
-These records list the Peleset people, as part of a wider enigmatic Mediterranean group of “Sea Peoples,” repeatedly attacking Egypt by sea and land around 1200 b.c.e.
+These records list the Peleset people, as part of a wider enigmatic Mediterranean group known as “Sea Peoples,” repeatedly attacking Egypt by sea and land around 1200 b.c.e.
 They appear to have been attempting to establish and expand land settlement along the southern Mediterranean coast; however, the Egyptians successfully beat them back, with Ramesses iii allowing them to settle along the southern Levantine coast.

 Two years ago, dna analysis of Philistine graves at Ashkelon established that the main body of Philistines indeed arrived in the land during a large migratory wave from the Greek isles (notably, Crete) starting sometime around the mid-13th century b.c.e.
 The biblical warrior Shamgar’s early encounter with this warlike people (Judges 3) fits with this early migration, with a buildup of trouble that would eventually hit critical mass in the 12th to 11th centuries as the Philistines became settled—fitting with the accounts of Samson, Saul and David.